kacpermajchrzak/kacpermajchrzak/README.md

 - I completed the Advent of Cyber 2023 on TryHackMe.
 - I attended several Sekurak courses:
   - Forensic analysis in Linux
-  - ntroduction to Linux Security, part 1
+  - Introduction to Linux Security, part 1
   - AI Toolbox 2025

 ## Skills